JabRef/jabref/CONTRIBUTING.md

 Create a pull request on GitHub.
 For text inspirations, consider [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).

-You can add the prefix `[WIP]` to indicate that the pull request is not yet complete, but you want to discuss something or inform about the current state of affairs.
+You can add the prefix `[WIP]` (which stands for Work in Progress) to indicate that the pull request is not yet complete, but you want to discuss something or inform about the current state of affairs.

 [commit guidelines section of Pro Git]: http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines